SethMMorton/input_reader/docs/source/InputReader.rst

 .. note::

-    Each of the parameters in the |list| follows the rules discussed for a single type as descussed in subsection :ref:`single_type`.
+    Each of the parameters in the |list| follows the rules discussed for a single type as discussed in subsection :ref:`single_type`.

 .. hint::